 Early care and education professionals should have an Asthma Action Plan for any child or staff member who has asthma.
 The Asthma Action Plan provides instruction from the health professional about what to do if the child has an asthma episode.
 The Asthma Action Plan explains the specific care the child or staff member may need.
 The form identifies known triggers, what medications to use, when and how to use them, and when to contact the health care provider or go to the hospital.
 Everyone who cares for a child with asthma or works with adults with asthma should follow the individual’s Asthma Action Plan.
-4/2016
+Reviewed and reaffirmed 6/2018.

 Kids Asthma Management Program (KAMP) of Crozer-Keystone Hospital System gives the following 8 tips to families of children with asthma: